Cardiology Advertising: Digital Marketing to Cardiologists

 • Projected primary care shortages

-The largest factors impacting cardiology market growth are the increased prevalence of cardiovascular diseases and an aging population.
+The largest factors impacting the cardiology market growth are the increased prevalence of cardiovascular diseases and an aging population.

 Total Addressable Market

-To define campaign success you must start by determining campaign potential.
+To define campaign success, you must start by determining campaign potential.
 If your cardiology advertising goal is to get 50,000 cardiologist leads, but there aren’t that many available in the market, then it will be impossible to achieve that goal.

 Like other specialties, it’s important to remember just how small the cardiology community is.
 Layer on other campaign elements like geotargeting or ownership status, and you’re likely dealing with a very modest total addressable market.